dart-lang/site-www/src/tools/pub/dependencies.md

     version: ^1.4.0
 {% endprettify %}

 The version constraint is optional but recommended.
+If no version constraint is given, `any` is assumed.

 If your package has a [language version][] before 2.15, you must use a more verbose `hosted` format: